 Where will we be staying?

-On this expedition our accommodation will range from good hotels with a room each, to shared rooms in homestays and shared floor space in Bedouin settlements.
+On this expedition our accommodation will range from good hotels, to homestays and shared space in Bedouin settlements.

 What size of group will it be?